CURENT/andes/docs/source/install.rst

     conda install --file requirements-dev.txt

-Step 3: Install ANDES.
-You have two options: a) install as a
+Step 3: Install ANDES in the development mode using

 .. code:: bash